 Journey into Africa from the heart of Scotland

-Two friends, 6000 kilometres apart spent 40 days and 40 nights indulging in solitude, art and nature.
+Two friends, Emily Lamb and Boyd Varty spent the initial global lockdown 6000 kilometres apart and yet intrinsically linked in honour of art, exploration and Mother Earth.
+It was a journey inspired by Boyd’s pledge to spend 40 days and 40 nights alone in the wilderness and discover the true mystic in Nature.
 The result is a wild and beautiful artwork, ‘Mother’ by Emily Lamb.

 Emily, a DSWF Wildlife Art Ambassador and past Artist in Residence at Londolozi, spent lockdown creating ‘Mother’ in Scotland.